The-Frontier/FrontierObsidian/content/tools/DCS-SRS.md

 > [!info]
 > Due to security concerns, the DCS-SRS file is kept separate from the video and discord now.
 In order to recieve frequency sheets, please contact your Company or Division Commander

-2. **Assigning Frequencies**: We establish specific frequencies for each team function—combat, exploration, logistics, and command.
-These frequencies are distributed to each member before an operation begins.
-Our communication officer monitors all channels to keep everyone informed and ensure smooth operations.
+2. **Assigning Frequencies**: Each Division has a set of frequencies assigned to them, and other aspects of the Division also has sub-frequencies. a small example:
+   1. Rangers Freq
+	   1. Pathfinders
+	   2. Mechanized
+   2. IAC Freq
+	   1. Mining
+	   2. Salvaging
+   3. Outlaws
+   4. Officers
+   5. Main

 ## Use Cases of DCS-SRS in *The Frontier*
-### 1. Fleet Coordination during Patrol Missions
+### 1. Fleet Coordination during Large or Intra-Org Missions
 On patrols, each ship or crew has its own role.
-We divide channels by ship class or combat role, so exploration teams can quietly survey asteroid fields while combat escorts remain on standby.
-DCS-SRS allows *The Frontier* to maintain seamless cross-communication without interfering with mission-critical updates.

-### 2. Rescue and Recovery Missions
-In risky or high-traffic areas, recovery operations can quickly become overwhelming.
-DCS-SRS allows us to set up a dedicated rescue frequency, so medics and repair crews can receive urgent updates from stranded or injured players, making the rescue process faster and safer.

-### 3. Large-Scale Combat Operations
-For coordinated attacks, we create specific channels for different squads, including interceptors, bombers, and support ships.
-This separation lets each team focus on their objective, and our command structure uses an “all-call” channel to provide overarching instructions to every team.
+We utilize discord for "local" or "team" communications, with team leads operating on a "command frequency" to communicate with other parts of the operation

 ## Benefits of DCS-SRS for Star Citizen Organizations
 Using DCS-SRS allows Star Citizen organizations like *The Frontier* to establish clear roles, maintain operational security, and create a professional-grade communication network.
 Here’s how it benefits us: